 John has a choice to make.
-See the examples of John's Schedule 1 for a breakdown of his claims on his tax return using both options.
+See the examples of John's tax return for a breakdown of his claims on histax return using both options.

-His first option is to claim \$10,000 of his attendant care expenses as a medical expense on line 330 and claim the disability amount of \$8,235 on line 316.
+His first option is to claim \$10,000 of his attendant care expenses as a medical expense on line 33099 and claim the disability amount of \$8,416 on line 31600.
 Under this option, he would have no federal tax to pay.